nadasalem155/Twitter-Sentiment-Analysis/README.md

 This project demonstrates a **full NLP pipeline** for Twitter sentiment analysis:
 From data cleaning and visualization to model training, balancing classes with SMOTE, and deploying a **real-time web app**.

-The app can be used for **social media monitoring, brand analysis, and public opi
+The app can be used for **social media monitoring, brand analysis, and public opinion insights**.